CBIIT-CGBB/gcMECM/README.md

 # Introduction

 ### Mutation and pathway data
-The mis-sense mutation and clinical outcome datasets for BRCA (Breast invasive carcinoma) in The Cancer Genome Atlas (TCGA) were obtained from The NCI Genomic Data Commons (GDC) (https://portal.gdc.cancer.gov, version 6).
-RAS pathway v2.0 is obtained from NCI Ras Initiative  (https://www.cancer.gov/research/key-initiatives/ras/ras-central/blog/2015/ras-pathway-v2).
+The mis-sense mutation and clinical outcome datasets for BRCA (Breast invasive carcinoma) in The Cancer Genome Atlas (TCGA) were obtained from [The NCI Genomic Data Commons (GDC)](https://portal.gdc.cancer.gov)(, version 6).
+RAS pathway v2.0 is obtained from [NCI Ras Initiative](https://www.cancer.gov/research/key-initiatives/ras/ras-central/blog/2015/ras-pathway-v2).
 The pathway structure and gene coordinates were created manually for the visualization.
-KEGG pathway images and gene relationships were from KEGG database (https://www.genome.jp/kegg/pathway.html).
+KEGG pathway images and gene relationships were from [KEGG database](https://www.genome.jp/kegg/pathway.html).

 ### Detection of modules with mutually exclusive mutations
 #### Step 1